HugoOlsson/sighted-app/readme.md

 2. A data format that is easy to package data into, optimized for the printing use case.
 3. Making lightweight clients for languages to expose a few functions and bundle the print data to the data format.

 The app receives data from prints, which can come from any environment, even remote ones.
-It parses the data according to the binary format makes all actions to provide a good experience with viewing the printed data.
-This includes: grouping prints by ID, storing data to disk, drawing the prints in a performant way so the user easily can navigate the prints and inspect them.
+It parses the data according to the binary format and makes all actions to provide a good experience with viewing the printed data.
+This includes: grouping prints by ID, producing an indexed and shareable binary, storing data to disk, drawing the prints in a performant way so the user easily can navigate the prints and inspect them.

 The data format is a binary format that is optimized for the operations that the app will do, but also to be very simple and easy to pack data into for the "lightweight clients".

-The cross language feature comes from the fact that the printing is separated from the language into a separate program and that communication to that uses a shared format.
-This enables printing functionality form any language just by making a lightweight client for it (or just providing bindings from an existing client).
+The cross language feature comes from the fact that the printing is separated from the language into a separate program and that communication to it uses a shared format possible to pack into from any language.
+This enables printing functionality from multiple languages by making a client for from (or providing bindings from an existing client).
 This is some work but much much less then building a rigorous plotting/printing/data management system for each language.

 To build a client for a language, see the current implementations to build something equivalent, which should be pretty quick, or make bindings from the current Rust client to your preferred language.

 Built by Hugo Olsson (internet alias Carl Hugo) ❤️.